mlresearch/v134/_posts/2021-07-21-kuzborskij21a.md

 ---
-title: **Paper retracted by author request (see pdf for retraction notice from the authors)** Nonparametric Regression with Shallow Overparameterized Neural Networks Trained by GD with Early Stopping
+title: "**Paper retracted by author request (see pdf for retraction notice from the authors)** Nonparametric Regression with Shallow Overparameterized Neural Networks Trained by GD with Early Stopping"
 abstract: We explore the ability of overparameterized shallow neural networks to learn Lipschitz regression functions with and without label noise when trained by Gradient Descent (GD).
 To avoid the problem that in the presence of noisy labels, neural